-Cambridge IGCSE is internationally recognised by schools, universities and employers as equivalent to UK GCSE.
-Cambridge IGCSE is excellent preparation for A/AS Level, the Advanced International Certificate of Education (AICE), US Advanced Placement Programme and the International Baccalaureate (IB) Diploma.
+Cambridge O Levels are internationally recognised by schools, universities and employers as equivalent to UK GCSE.
+They are excellent preparation for A/AS Level, the Advanced International Certificate of Education (AICE), US Advanced Placement Programme and the International Baccalaureate (IB) Diploma.
+CIE is accredited by the UK Government regulator, the Office of the Qualifications and Examinations Regulator (Ofqual).
 Learn more at www.cie.org.uk/recognition.